 There are two types of macular degeneration:

-Although there is no cure, treatment aims to prevent any further decline for as long as possible, however in some cases it can restore vision!
+Although there is no cure, treatment aims to prevent any further decline for as long as possible.
+In some cases, treatment can restore vision.

-One obvious risk factor is in the name – age, anyone over 50 is at risk of macular degeneration.
+One obvious risk factor is in the name of AMD – age.
+Anyone over the age of 50 years is at a higher risk of macular degeneration.

-Family history is also a big influence as a risk factor of macular degeneration, because 70 per cent of cases have a genetic link.
-Smoking has been shown to increase your risk of AMD by three to four times and the disease may affect you 5-10 years earlier too.
+Family history is also a big influence as a risk factor of macular degeneration.
+Approximately 70 per cent of cases have a genetic link.
+Smoking has been shown to increase your risk of AMD by three to four times and the disease may affect you 5-10 years earlier as well.

-The obvious sign that ARMD may be occurring is the loss or distortion of your central vision in one or both eyes.
-Straight lines may appear to bend or distort.
-Otherwise you may have trouble distinguishing faces as you look at them or dark patches in your vision.
-It’s important to never ignore such signs because early detection could save your sight.
+The obvious sign that AMD may be occurring is the loss or distortion of your central vision in one or both eyes.
+A common example of this is that straight lines in your vision appear to bend or distort.

-Some common tests will include a check for visual acuity (how well you can see), retinal photos to image the retina and track changes in the future.
-Optical coherence tomography or OCT is carried out by an optometrist or ophthalmologist and uses light to look at the different layers of the retina to check for fluid, blood vessels or drusen.
-The optometrist will typically refer you to an ophthalmologist for further investigation.
+Common tests that your optemtrist will perform will include a check for visual acuity (how well you can see), retinal photos to image the retina and track changes in the future.
+Optical coherence tomography or OCT uses light to look at the different layers of the retina to check for fluid, blood vessels or drusen.
+The optometrist will typically refer you to an ophthalmologist for further investigation, if required.

 Lastly, your optometrist or ophthalmologist will recommend using an Amsler Grid.
 It’s a grid with a central target to fixate on.
 The purpose of the grid is to monitor your vision for further changes at home – again early detection of changes can be the difference between saving your vision or losing your sight.

-Treatment will vary depending on your situation and the type of macular degeneration, so I won’t go too in depth here however dry macular degeneration has no treatments available – all we can aim to do is slow down the progression of the disease.
-Wet macular degeneration is not curable however treatment lies with ocular injections to stabilise the retina, reduce the fluid build-up and maintain vision.
-The injections are at regular intervals depending on the severity of the condition.
+Treatment will vary depending on your situation and the type of macular degeneration you have.
+Unfortunately, dry macular degeneration has no treatments available.
+All that can be done in the way of treatment is to try and slow down the progression of the disease.
+Wet macular degeneration is also not curable.
+The treatment lies with ocular injections to stabilise the retina, reduce the fluid build-up and maintain vision.